Jeri Ryan: Personal life

-According to statements she has made in interviews, Ryan's main hobby is gourmet cooking.
+In interviews, Ryan has said her main hobby is gourmet cooking.
 While starring in Boston Public, she moonlighted on weekends in the kitchen of the Los Angeles restaurant The House.
 In 2003, Ryan met French chef Christophe Émé at a chef's charity event.
-The two eventually began a relationship, and Émé moved in with Ryan and her son Alex in their home in San Fernando Valley.
-In February 2005, Ryan, a "lifelong Francophile", opened—in partnership with Émé—the restaurant Ortolan.
-Located on Third Street in Los Angeles, California, the restaurant served French food with a modern interpretation.
+They later began a relationship, and Émé moved in with Ryan and her son Alex in their home in San Fernando Valley.
+In February 2005, Ryan, a "lifelong Francophile", and Émé opened the restaurant Ortolan on Third Street in Los Angeles, serving French food with a modern interpretation.
 The two have appeared on Iron Chef America, where Émé and one sous-chef challenged Iron Chef Masaharu Morimoto and his two sous-chefs.
-The restaurant is seen in season 2, episode 26 of Boston Legal as Denny Crane (William Shatner) and Alan Shore (James Spader) are discussing the arrival of Courtney Reece (Jeri Ryan) at "her favorite restaurant."
-Despite its success, the restaurant was hit hard by the Great Recession and it closed in December 2010.
+The restaurant is seen in Season 2, Episode 26 of Boston Legal as Denny Crane (William Shatner) and Alan Shore (James Spader) discuss the arrival of Courtney Reece (Ryan) at "her favorite restaurant".
+Hit hard by the Great Recession, the restaurant closed in December 2010.

-Ryan and Émé married in the Loire Valley, France on June 16, 2007.
-In March 2008, Ryan gave birth to a daughter in Los Angeles, California.
+Ryan and Émé married in the Loire Valley, France, on June 16, 2007.
+In March 2008, she gave birth to a daughter in Los Angeles.